 The approval of Stevia

-The official Stevia approval in Europe and thus also in Germany was granted in December 2011 by EFSA, the European Food Safety Authority.
-Prior to its approval, stevia was marketed as a bath additive or cosmetic.
-Stevia sweeteners were not allowed to be sold as food at that time.
-The interest in the health-promoting sweetening power of Stevia rebaudiana was growing in the population and the approval is mainly due to the efforts of Prof. Dr. Jan Geuns from the University of Leuven in Belgium.
+The interest in the health-promoting sweetening power of Stevia rebaudiana grew in the population and the approval is mainly due to the efforts of Prof. Dr. Jan Geuns from the University of Leuven in Belgium.

-Stevia is approved in the EU and Germany since 2011
+Stevia has been approved in the EU and Germany since 2011.

-In Germany, the agricultural faculties of the University of Bonn and Hohenheim have been intensively involved in the cultivation, research, production and processing of stevia since the mid-1980s.
-The first field trials with different stevia plant genera were carried out here.
+In Germany, the agricultural faculty of the University of Bonn and Hohenheim have been intensively involved in the cultivation, research, production and processing of Stevia since the mid-1980s.
+Here, the first field trials with different Stevia plant genera were also undertaken.

 This is a victory for all health-conscious consumers in Germany and Europe.